quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Estimating min_rtt {#min-rtt}

-min_rtt is the minimum RTT observed over the lifetime of the connection. min_rtt is set to the latest_rtt on the first sample in a connection, and to the lesser of min_rtt and latest_rtt on subsequent samples.
+min_rtt is the minimum RTT observed for a given congestion control context. min_rtt is set to the latest_rtt on the first RTT sample, and to the lesser of min_rtt and latest_rtt on subsequent samples.  min_rtt is used to reject implausible RTT samples, but is not used directly in congestion control or loss recovery.

 An endpoint uses only locally observed times in computing the min_rtt and does not adjust for host delays reported by the peer ({{host-delay}}).
 Doing so allows the endpoint to set a lower bound for the smoothed_rtt based entirely on what it observes (see {{smoothed-rtt}}), and limits potential underestimation due to erroneously-reported delays by the peer.

+The RTT for the path may change over time.
+If the real path RTT decreases, it should be observed quickly.
+If the real path RTT increases, it will not be observed, but the impact is limited to allowing some RTT samples that are smaller than the new RTT be included in smoothed_rtt.

 ## Estimating smoothed_rtt and rttvar {#smoothed-rtt}